senzing-garage/docker-compose-air-gapper/README.md

 Create a TGZ bundle for air-gapped environments based on docker-compose.yaml

-## In an internet-connected enviroment
+## In an internet-connected environment

 ### Download